CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

             .. tab:: Epipolar resolutions

                 The `epipolar_resolutions` parameter is used to specify the number and resolution of Unit Pipeline runs.
-                Resolutions are set from the lowest to the highest, with 1 being the heighest possible.
+                Resolutions are set from the lowest to the highest, with 1 being the highest possible.
                 A resolution of n means that one pixel from the downsampled image will be calculated using n² pixels from the full-res image.

-                For example, epipolar_resolutions = [16, 4, 2, 1] with an image of 2048x3072 will run the Unit Pipeline four times :
+                For example, epipolar_resolutions = [16, 4, 2, 1] with an image of 2048x3072 and a pixel size of 1 m will run the Unit Pipeline four times :

-                - First with a size of 128x192
+                - First (16), with a size of 128x192 and a pixel size of 16 m
-                - Then with a resolution of 512x768
+                - Then (4), with a resolution of 512x768 and a pixel size of 4 m
-                - Then with a resolution of 1024x1536
+                - Then (2), with a resolution of 1024x1536 and a pixel size of 2 m
-                - And a last time with a resolution of 2048x3072
+                - Then (1), with a resolution of 2048x3072 and the original pixel size of 1 m

                 Each run will provide an apriori on the height of the terrain at each position for the next run, resulting in a low computation time.